Whiskey Media: Comic Vine

-Former websites
+Defunct

 Screened

 Screened was a movie- and television-themed website.
 Its existence was leaked on the Tested account of Whiskey Media Engineer Sean Coonce in April 2010.
 Prior to its launch it was confirmed on the 11th of May edition of the Giant Bombcast that former GameSpot Editors Alex Navarro and Matthew Rorie would be joining their Giant Bomb friends at Whiskey Media as the Editors of Screened.
 In April 2011 Navarro announced his move to New York, remaining as a writer for both Screened and Giant Bomb.

 Screened launched on the 12th of May 2010.
 In preparation for the site launch, several articles and videos were already uploaded, ready to be accessed by the user-base.
 They included the It Came from my Instant Queue segment and the weekly DVD Release List as well as news featuring a potential Bad Boys 3 movie and plans for Transformers 3.
 Several trailers are on the site as well as the inaugural Worse or Worser video in which Navarro and Rorie debate whether Lethal Weapon 3 or Lethal Weapon 4 is the worst of the two.
 Also included at launch was the first Behind the Screened Door podcast, featuring Navarro, Rorie, intern Matt Lopez and Giant Bomb's Ryan Davis.

 Video features, produced by Joey Fameli, included The Besties, Screened's hall of fame, Defending Your Movie, a series to showcase movies that may have not gained critical or commercial success, but have aspects that make them worth watching, and Remake Rematch, pitting one or more remakes against their respective originals.

 Screened also has articles by freelance writers such as Tom Pinchuk's recurring Welcome To Weird, which range from body horror films like Videodrome to Japanese TV advertisements starring Arnold Schwarzenegger. and Serious About Series, analysing big budget franchises.

 With Screened came an upgraded version of the wiki-database system commonly seen throughout its sister-sites.
 Users who have gained one-thousand wiki points or more on either Giant Bomb, Comic Vine or Anime Vice (therefore allowing them to by-pass wiki-entry moderation) are automatically given one-thousand points on Screened in order to promote high quality entry submitting into the database as soon as possible as well as lightening the load on the Screened wiki-moderators.

 Screened was sold to BermanBraun alongside Tested and AnimeVice in March 2012.
 During the sale, Screened lost both of its editors and its video production team rendering the site community run.
 Community Manager FinalDasa managed the site after the sale until its closing in March 2014.

 Screened shut down on March 14, 2014 after attempts by owners BermanBraun to revitalise the site by use of a new editor which proved to be unsuccessful.
 The website's domain name now redirects to Moviefone.